tiagosomda/carlos-fernando-damasceno-memorial/src/content/en/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "Carlos Fernando Damasceno"
-header_subheadline: "an example of how to live a good life"
+header_subheadline: "an example of how to</br>live a good life"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry